The Decline and Fall of Pizza Hut

 When I was a kid, going to Pizza Hut was a big deal.
 It was a place you went with the family for a big occasion, even if that occasion was just a Friday night.
 Nowadays, it’s more often fast food crap on par with frozen pizza.
 I thought that maybe it was just my standards changing as I got older.
 But no, Pizza Hut really has gone down the drain.

-In one of my earlier blog posts, I talked about a thing I called “brand decay”, where years of small cost-cutting measures turn a well-respected brand into crap.
+In one of my earlier blog posts, I talked about a thing I called “brand decay,” where years of small cost-cutting measures turn a well-respected brand into crap.
 The example I used there was KFC substituting “honey sauce” for honey.
 It’s no coincidence that Pizza Hut is part of the same company.
-Of the five major restaurant chains that Yum Brands owns — KFC, Taco Bell, A&W, Long John Silvers and Pizza Hut — all have suffered from a spreadsheet-induced decline in quality.
+Of the five major restaurant chains that Yum Brands owns or has owned — KFC, Taco Bell, A&W, Long John Silvers and Pizza Hut — all have suffered from a spreadsheet-induced decline in quality.
 But of these five, Pizza Hut had fallen the farthest.
 Unlike the others, it started out as a sit-down restaurant before falling to the lowest tiers of cheap fast food.

 Pizza Hut Levels

 Pizza Hut’s decline has been uneven.
 Some restaurants are worse than others.
 Let’s start with the best and go from there.

 This was the only kind of Pizza Hut I knew as a kid.
 These free-standing locations have sit down dining, beer and a full salad bar.
 Here in Dallas, where the company is headquartered, the old Red Roof locations are extinct.
 But you can still find them in small towns.
 Inside you’ll find a blast from the past, with a restaurant that looks like it hasn’t changed in 30 years.
 I don’t know if it’s just the atmosphere, but these Pizza Huts still taste like they did when I was a kid.
 When it comes to the Red Roof locations, the oldest locations taste the best.